oncody/civ-board-game-2010/README.md

 * Cannot be built on top of an enemy figure
 * Each city can only have 1 wonder
 * Immediately replace the wonder from the market
+* A blockaded wonder tile prevents use of the corresponding wonder card

 #### Art Devotion
 * Gain 1 culture